 The written notice is called the "Notice of Medicare Non-Coverage."
-To get a sample copy, call Customer Service (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE or (800) 633-4227, 24-hours a day, 7 days a week.
-TTY users should call (877) 486-2048.
-Or see a copy online at www.CMS.HHS.gov/BNI/
+To get a sample copy, call Customer Service (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
+TTY users should call 1877-486-2048.
+Or see a copy online at Or see a copy online at www.CMS.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.html

-- 2. You must sign the written notice to show that you received it. - You or someone who is acting on your behalf must sign the notice.
+2. You must sign the written notice to show that you received it.

+- You or someone who is acting on your behalf must sign the notice.
 (Section 4 tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan that it's time to stop getting the care.

-Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time.
+Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time